 - Staying alert as possible

 - Ensuring to drive in the best condition possible – avoiding drinking before heading out on the road

 - Knowing which places are at most risk for deer-car crashes

 It can be difficult to get involved in a car crash accident.
 It’s either you get injured or worse become a fatality.
 If in case you have been a victim of a car crash, it is best to report the incident immediately.

 If your insurance policy has optional comprehensive coverage then you will be covered if you get into a deer-related car crash.
 The comprehensive coverage will cover the replacement or repair of the vehicle if it sustained damage during the accident.
 This does not cover medical payments only the damage to your vehicle.
 There are insurance policies that include optional medical payment insurance but you should confirm this with your insurance.

 While Illinois require liability coverage, this does not usually compensate you for the damages that result from a deer-related incident.
 This type of coverage if you caused the accident, damaged a property or hurt someone.

-If you’ve been seriously injured in a deer related accident contact Willens Injury Law Offices.
+If you’ve been seriously injured in a deer related accident contact Willens & Baez.
 Put 20+ years of vehicle accident claim experience on your side.